History of Seychelles: French settlement and rule

 The outbreak in 1754 of what would become the Seven Years' War between England and France reminded the authorities on Mauritius about the islands.
 Two ships were sent to claim them, commanded by Corneille Nicholas Morphey.
 He renamed the largest island Isle de Séchelles in honour of Viscount Jean Moreau de Séchelles, Minister of Finance during the reign of Louis XV (later Anglicised as Seychelles).
-This name was later used for the island group, whilst Mahé was again used for the largest granitic island.
+This name was later used for the island group, while Mahé was again used for the largest granitic island.
 Morphey took possession for the French king and the French East India Company on 1 November 1756.

 The end of the Seven Years' War, with France's loss of Canada and its status in India, caused the decline of the French East India Company, which had formerly controlled Mauritius.
 This settlement, and thus Seychelles, now came under direct royal authority.
 The new intendant of Mauritius, Pierre Poivre (1719–1786), was determined to break the Dutch monopoly of the lucrative spice trade; he thought Mahé would be perfect for spice cultivation.

 In 1768, Nicolas Dufresne arranged a commercial venture, sending ships to collect timber and tortoises from the Seychelles.
 During this expedition, French sovereignty was extended to cover all the islands of the granitic group on Christmas Day.

 In 1769, the navigators Rochon and Grenier proved that a faster route to India could safely be taken via the Seychelles, and thus the importance of the islands' strategic position was realised.
 Meanwhile, Poivre had finally obtained seedlings of nutmeg and clove, and 10,000 nutmeg seeds.
 His attempts to propagate them on Mauritius and Bourbon (later named Réunion) met with little success, and he thought again of Seychelles.
 It was considered fortuitous when Brayer du Barré (unknown-1777) arrived on Mauritius with royal permission to run a settlement on St Anne at his own expense.